 Another quest is from a miner, requesting help in rescuing his fellows after an accident and talking of their cries in the dark.
 When you get there, the battle is against a number of ghosts.
 These are the miners, including the petitioner, who were unable to escape in time.

 The first fight against Illua isn't a picnic either if you haven't spent time doing sidequests.
 While you only have to defeat the Mark, her allies are hardly pushovers, and she uses unique and devastating magic that can quickly tear about your forces.
 How badly?
 Try 75% of all units' HP in 3x3 diamond.
-Illua also boasts high hp and the "Reflex" R-ability that allows her to avoid most physical attacks.
+Illua also boasts high hp, the "Reflex" R-ability that allows her to avoid most physical attacks, and she is immune to debuffs.
 Oh, and she also seals the Judge, meaning no clan privileges and no bringing KO'ed units back.
 Finally, beating her immediately sends your party into anotherBoss Battle without a chance to save in between.

 Woolseyism: The Yojimbo class, meaning a samurai/ronin hired to be a bodyguard, is changed to Parivir, Sanskrit for bodyguard.
 The change is of questionable quality as the Parivir is a samurai class.
 To be fair, Yojimbo also means bodyguard.